GSA/piv-guides/pages/Office 365 Certificate-Based Authentication Via ADFS.md

 ###AD PKI Setup on the domain controller
 1. Add the user's PIV auth cert (Leaf) into name mapping for the user in O365 OU in AD

-1. Logged in as Enterprise Administrator, run the following from an elevated command prompt, where `certfile0..9` is the name of one of the exported certificate files.
+1. Logged in as Enterprise Administrator, run the following from an elevated command prompt, where `certfile1..9` is the name of one of the exported certificate files.
     ```bat
     certutil -f -dspublish certfile1.cer rootca
     certutil -f -dspublish certfile2.cer subca
     certutil -f -dspublish certfile3.cer subca
+    certutil -f -dspublish certfile4.cer subca
     certutil -f -dspublish certfile4.cer NTAuthca
     ```
-    Note that you will need to run the `certutl ... subca` command for every certificate between the leaf's issuer and the root CA.  In our illustration above, there are 3 SubCAs, one of which represents the issuer, `NTAuthca`.
+    Note that you will need to run the `certutil -f -dspublish `_certfile_ ` subca` command for every certificate between the leaf's issuer and the root CA, where _certfile_ is one of the certificate files you created during exporting.
+In our illustration above, there are 3 SubCAs, plus an additional that represents the issuer, `NTAuthca`.
+That certificate also needs to be added as a SubCA.

 1. Run the following PowerShell commands on the domain controller: